pigpigyyy/Yuescript/doc/docs/doc/README.md

   import insert, concat from table
   -- report error when assigning to insert, concat import C, Ct, Cmt from require "lpeg"
+  -- shortcut for implicit requiring import x, y, z from 'mymodule'

 -- shortcut for requring a module do